ff13dfly/Anchor/docker/README.md

 ## Anchor Pallet

-Anchor pallet is an extend pallet for Substrate, it is On-chian Linked List and Name Service and On-chain Key-value Storage.
+Anchor pallet is an extend pallet for Substrate, it is On-chain Linked List and Name Service and On-chain Key-value Storage.
 By anchor way, it is easy to storage data on chain and do join the blockchain world.

 ## Anchor Builder Docker Image